-In Their Shoes is the theme of the University of Maine at Presque Isle’s 18th annual University Day, taking place on Wednesday, April 10, and students will be showcasing that theme in presentations on everything from student work with the Hope and Justice Project to the Underground Railroad in Maine to using floor worker feedback for changing recordkeeping procedures.
+Defying Expectations is the theme of the University of Maine at Presque Isle’s 20th annual University Day, taking place on Wednesday, April 12, and students will be showcasing that theme in presentations on everything from digital storytelling using artificial intelligence to the art and science of early childhood education to the opioid epidemic and drug policy in Maine.

 University Day is an event that heightens awareness of the academic research, scholarly work, and community service being done by students in all of the disciplines represented on campus.
 The annual campus event allows attendees, especially students, to better understand how disciplines interrelate and how the academic work being done applies to the local and global community.
 It is also an opportunity for students to experience a professional conference format, many for the first time.
 No regular classes are held during University Day, but in their stead, students are encouraged to attend student-led presentations and talks held during five sessions throughout the day.

-University Day officially kicks off on Tuesday, April 9 in the Campus Center, with a poster session from 5-6:30 p.m., followed by a Distinguished Lecturer Series presentation by Stephen Ritz—an urban farmer, award-winning educator, and the founder of Green Bronx Machine—at 7 p.m.
-The poster session will feature more than 20 posters on research done by students in environmental science, geology, biology, ecology, genetics, geographic information systems, social work, and psychology.
+University Day officially kicks off on Tuesday, April 11 in the Campus Center, with a poster session from 5-6:45 p.m., followed by a Libra Distinguished Lecturer Series presentation by author and motivational speaker Dr. Laymon Hicks at 7 p.m.
+The poster session will feature research done by students in a wide range of areas, from environmental science and biology to geographic information systems and social work.
 Students will be present to discuss their posters and answer questions.
 Beverages and dessert will be served.

-The next day, more than 100 students will present talks, demonstrations, and presentations, covering areas of study as wide ranging as accounting, art, athletic training, biology, criminal justice, education, English, environmental science, history, psychology, professional communication, and social work.
-During lunch, from 11:30 a.m. to 1 p.m., UMPI student clubs and organizations will have displays set up in Wieden Gym to showcase each group and its efforts.
+The next day, dozens of students will present talks, demonstrations, and presentations, covering areas of study as wide ranging as agricultural science, biology, education, English, geographic information systems, professional communication and journalism, and social work.
+During lunch, from 11:30 a.m. to 1 p.m. in Wieden Gym, UMPI student clubs and organizations will have displays set up in the room to showcase each group and its efforts.

 To add to the community spirit of University Day, UMPI is welcoming the public for the Tuesday evening activities and the entire day-long event Wednesday.
 The University Day committee has invited students from local high schools, and community members are welcome to attend all sessions and the free lunch.